 Treatment for either Hodgkin or non-Hodgkin lymphoma will depend on the stage or severity of the disease.
 Hodgkin lymphoma is often treated with radiation and chemotherapy.
 Non-Hodgkin lymphoma is sometimes treated with radiation and/or chemotherapy.
 Treatment may also include monoclonal antibody therapy as well as radioimmunotherapy.

-For more information call the Norton Cancer Prevention and Resource Center at 1-800-555-6772 or (502)629-5500 or email us at firstname.lastname@example.org.
+Or, call the Norton Cancer Institute Resource Center at 1-800-555-6772 or (502)629-5500.